elcarosol/asset-upload-arweave-public/readme.md

 - im not the best at instructions, so if you have any questions fee free to dm me on twitter. https://twitter.com/imnotelcaro or add me on discord elcaro#0001

+use this calculator to estimate cost of the uploade in AR - https://ardrive.io/pricing/

+for a 3g collection metadata/images it cost under 90 usd, which is less than 1/2 a sol at current prices.

+This method lowers the cost of deploying a contract by hundreds of dollars.

 # Instructions

 make sure you have npm installed, then run npm install